GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

  We can analyze SpaceX's data to get the minimum cost to launch a successful rocket for our company.
 ## Problem
- Predict whether the first stage land bases on features given.
+ Predicting whether the first stage land bases on features given.

- Analyze the features that affect landing success.
+ Analyzing the features that affect landing success.
 ## Question for Analysis
- Is the first stage will land based on features given?
+ Will the first stage land based on features given?

- Is the features affect landing success?
+ Will the features affect landing success?